keptn-sandbox/klt-on-k3s-with-argocd/README.md

 # Demo Setup Explained

 If you follow the demo instructions you will get
-1. k3s on an AWS Linux with Traefik Ingress Controller
+1. k8s cluster: If you dont have one you just need a Linux machine!
 2. KLT based on [Getting Started with KLT](https://lifecycle.keptn.sh/docs/getting-started/)
 3. Observability (Grafana, Prometheus, Jaeger) based on [Observability for KLT](https://github.com/keptn-sandbox/lifecycle-toolkit-examples/tree/main/support/observability)
 4. ArgoCD based on [ArgoCD for KLT](https://github.com/keptn-sandbox/lifecycle-toolkit-examples/tree/main/support/argo)